kubegc/liteKube/docs/worker/deploy.md

 We will provide the recommended reference configuration, if you have some knowledge of kubernetes configuration parameters, you can also follow your own custom settings.

 ## set up os
 > The following commands are only tested in `Centos 7.9`.
-You can replace them with the local settings. [script](../../scripts/prepare-container-runtime/prepare-os.md) for centos is ready.
+You can replace them with the local settings.

 - close firewall and disable reboot
   > can be replaced with firewall rules, for port 10248,10249,10250,10255,10256